neurodata/honest-forests/README.md

 Honest trees and forests use sample splitting to unbias the estimates made in leaves.
-This leads to asytmptotic convergence guarantees and empirically better calibration (e.g. more accurate posterior probabilities).
+This leads to asytmptotic convergence guarantees and empirically better calibration (e.g. more accurate posterior probabilities, see our paper [here](https://arxiv.org/abs/1907.00325)).

 An example can be seen here, comparing an honest forest to the traditional random forest and two other ad-hoc calibration approaches.